Inquiry question: How important is it for genetic material to be replicated exactly?

 Introduction

 One property of living things is their ability to reproduce.
-In the previous inquiry question, we explored the different strategies used by various organisms to give rise to the next generation.
+In the previous inquiry question, we explored the different strategies various organisms use to give rise to the next generation.
 For example, single-celled organisms divide to produce single-celled progeny.
 Similarly, the progeny of multicellular organisms is also multicellular.
 However, even multicellular organisms commence life as single cells.

 During reproduction, the genetic material is passed on to the progeny.
 This means that the genetic material in the parental organisms must be copied before it is transferred to the progeny cells.
 But how faithful is the replicated DNA to the original?
 The answer depends on the type of reproduction that occurs: